 - A petition that questions the individual's mental capacity is filed with the appropriate state court.
 Any "interested person" can usually file this petition, such as the person's family members, friends, or even professional advisors.

-- The court will appoint a committee of physicians, nurses and/or social workers to examine the alleged incapacitated person.
-Either the court itself will be responsible for assembling the committee or the attorney for the person who filed the petition to determine capacity will be responsible.
+- The court will appoint a committee of physicians, nurses, and perhaps social workers to examine the incapacitated person.
+Sometimes the court assembles this committee, or the court might order the attorney for the person who filed the petition to select professionals to serve in this capacity.

 - The court will appoint an attorney to represent the incapacitated person.
 Again, either the court itself will be responsible for finding the attorney or the attorney for the person who filed the petition might be ordered to select someone.

 - The committee will meet with and examine the allegedly incapacitated person.
 Each member of the committee will be required to meet in person with the individual.

 - The committee will prepare a written report about the individual’s mental and physical condition and file it with the court.
 Each committee member will be required to contribute his or her observations.

 - The attorney or other court-appointed evaluator for the incapacitated individual will be required to meet with him in person to inform him about the court proceeding and read the petition to him.

 - The attorney or evaluator will prepare a written report detailing his meeting with the incapacitated individual and file it with the court.
 The report should include a statement as to whether he believes the person understood the purpose of the meeting and the contents of the petition.

 - The judge will review the petition, the committee’s findings, and the attorney’s report.
 He'll take into consideration the expertise provided by the medical committee's report as well as the observations of the attorney.